 Notes

-- For a different flavor, replace some or all of the beans with black beans.
+- For extra flavor, replace some of the tomato juice with beef broth.

 I sub black beans for pinto and use can of rotel but this is my favorite chili!!